St Giles in the Fields: Civil War and sectarian conflict

 At this time the interior was heavily furnished by Heywood and provided with numerous ornaments, many of which were the gift of Alice Dudley, Duchess of Dudley.
-Chief among them was an elaborate screen of carved oak placed where one had formerly stood in the Medieval church.
+Chief among them was an elaborate screen of carved oak placed where one had formerly stood in the medieval church.
 This, as described in the petition to Parliament in 1640, was "in the figure of a beautiful gate, in which is carved two large pillars, and three large statues: on the one side is Paul, with his sword; on the other Barnabas, with his book; and over them Peter with his keyes.
 They are all set above with winged cherubims, and beneath supported by lions."Elaborate and expensive altar rails would have separated the altar from congregation.
 This ornamental balustrade extended the full width of the chancel and stood 7 or 8 feet east of the screen at the top of three steps while the altar stood close up to the east wall paved with marble.

-The result of the parishioners petition to Parliament was that most of the ornaments were stripped and sold in 1643, while Lady Dudley was still alive.
+The result of the parishioners' petition to Parliament was that most of the ornaments were stripped and sold in 1643, while Lady Dudley was still alive.

-Dr Heywood was still the incumbent at the time of the outbreak of the Great Rebellion in 1642.
-As well as Rector of St Giles he had, of course, been a domestic chaplain to Archbishop Laud, chaplain in ordinary to King Charles I and prebendary at St Paul's cathedral.
+Dr Heywood was still the incumbent at the time of the outbreak of the English Civil War in 1642.
+As well as Rector of St Giles he had, of course, been a domestic chaplain to Archbishop Laud, chaplain in ordinary to King Charles I and prebendary at St Paul's Cathedral.
 All this marked him out for special attention after the execution of the King and during the Commonwealth period he was imprisoned and suffered many hardships.
 Heywood was forced to flee London, residing in Wiltshire until the Restoration of the monarchy in 1660 when he was finally re-instated to the living of St Giles.

-In 1650, a year after the murder of the King and with the fall of the monarchy seemingly irreversibly settled, an order was given for the 'taking down of the Kings Arms' in the church and the clear-glazing of the windows in the nave.
+In 1645 the parish notes record the erection of a copy of the Solemn League and Covenant in the nave of the church and in 1650, a year after the execution of the King, with the fall of the monarchy seemingly irreversibly settled, an order was given for the 'taking down of the Kings Arms' in the church and the clear-glazing of the windows in the nave.

+Following the interregnum, in 1660, Charles II was rapturously received back into London and the bells of St Giles were pealed for three days.
+Royalism was at its highest pitch.
+William Heywood was reinstated to his living at St Giles for a short period before being succeeded by the Dr Robert Boreman, previously Clerk of the Green Cloth to Charles I and a fellow deprived Royalist.
+Revd.
+Boreman is remembered best for his bitter exchange with Richard Baxter the Nonconformist leader and occasional parishioner of St Giles.